idelsink/ampache-docker/README.md

 ## Installation summary

--   Get MySQL root password
+-   Get MySQL root password (Found in terminal or in a file in the `/root` directory in the container)
 -   Launch website (webroot/ampache; e.g. localhost/ampache)
 -   Fill in obtained root credentials
 -   New database user